 A lap pool is a swimming pool primarily built and used for fitness and health purposes.
 Lap pools are long and narrow, and ideally at least 45 feet in length (or width, depending on where you're standing).
 Typically, lap pools are a rectangular shape.
-They are a good solution for narrow or shallow residential lots in which the homeowner desires a swimming pool to get frequent exercise in the privacy of his or her own backyard.
+They are a good solution for narrow or shallow residential lots in which the homeowner desires a swimming pool to get frequent exercise in the privacy of their own backyard.
 For narrow lots, they also serve as a focal point of the yard, especially when viewed from the house.
 As residential lots have become smaller and smaller, lap pools have gained in popularity.

 The ancient Greeks and Romans built pools most likely in the form of a rectangle for athletic training in the palaestras (ancient gymnasiums), for the nautical games, and also for military exercises.
 The private pools of Roman emperors were stocked with fish and were known as piscinas.

 Baldon, who grew up in Washington state, said that the long, narrow irrigation trenches that run between apple orchards were one of the inspirations for the lap pool.